Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 • Linux/Unit, JS, Perl, and Shell

-• Design review and agile scrum team techniques
+• Design review and agile Scrum team techniques

 • SaaS, web services, and web API